 In school: All teachers are teachers of pupils with SEND and are responsible for identifying pupils with SEND as early as possible.
 This could be through teacher observation, teacher assessment, and screening or assessment tools.
-If staff have concerns that a child may require SEND support, they will have a discussion with parents and the SENDCo.
-Teachers will complete a 'Cause For Concern' form, which identifies pupil strengths, barriers to learning and any strategies that they are currently trying.
-After parent consultation, children may be put on the school SEN register.
+High quality 'Ordinarily Available Provision' is provided from within school's own resources, without the need for extra or specialised support.
+This is the support and recourses that school is expected to provide for pupils with special educational needs and disabilities.
+If staff have concerns that a pupil may need further SEND support because they require frequent and specific input, they will have a discussion with parents and the SENDCo.
+Teachers will complete a 'Cause for Concern' form, which identifies pupil strengths, barriers to learning and any strategies that they are currently trying.
+After parent consultation, pupils may be put on the school SEN register.